API at Universidad San Francisco de Quito in Quito

 Integrated Liberal Arts

 The Integrated Liberal Arts program at the Universidad San Francisco de Quito (USFQ) offers students the opportunity to complete a Spanish language course in conjunction with electives in Spanish or English with Ecuadorian students.
 All students must have completed a minimum of four college semesters of Spanish or the equivalent.
+Exceptions can be made for students who wish to complete coursework only in English.
 Students will complete an online placement test prior to departure to determine their eligibility to select coursework in Spanish.
 All departments offer coursework in both English and Spanish, though business, economics, international relations and religion classes are offered in English more commonly than courses in other areas of study.
 All courses are the equivalent of 3 U.S. semester credits.

 Summer Government Internship